shailaja183/clevr_hyp/scene-editing-bl/README.md

 ### Step 3: reasoning

 We are now ready to perform reasoning.
-The model first parses the questions into programs, and then run the logic of the programs on the abstract scene representations.
+The model first parses the questions into programs, actions into programs and then run the logic of the programs on the abstract scene representations.
 ```
 cd {repo_root}/reason
 ```